brosenan/y0/lsp/doc/tree_index.md

  ['[[x/this x/is x/the x/position]] 2000002 2000006])

 ```
-## Locations and Nodes
+## Positions and Nodes

 Before we can index and query nodes by location, we need to develop tools to
-relate nodes and locations.
+relate nodes and code positions.

 Our convention for code positions and locations is described
 [elsewhere](../../doc/location_util.md).